 $30 $25 (can only be ordered with a table pad)

-Dura-Locks are hidden along the abutting sections of your custom table pads and lock your table pad sections in two directions.
+Dura-Locks are embedded and hidden along the abutting sections of your table pad, tightly locking the table pad sections in two directions.

 Fabric Snug-Lock System